daswer123/deepspeed-windows-wheels/README.md

 # Deepspeed Installation on Windows

+[Deepspeed](https://github.com/microsoft/DeepSpeed) has not been officially supported on windows since python 3.9.
+These are unofficial, pre-build wheels

-This project makes it easy to install the Deepspeed library on Windows by offering pre-compiled wheel files.
+This project makes it easy to install the Deepspeed on Windows by offering pre-compiled wheel files.

 Look for the wheels in the Releases tab